purplexiion/final-project/readme.md

    1. Clone or download the Repository
    2. cd into directory then run `cd Delights Burger App`
   3. Open the repository with your suitable text editor.
+  4. Run the server to get the application fully working

 #Overview.